Småland: History

 The area was probably populated in the Stone Age from the south, by people moving along the coast up to Kalmar.
 Småland was populated by Stone Age peoples by at least 6000 BC, since the Alby People are known to have crossed the ice bridge across the Kalmar Strait at that time.

 It is named Småland ("small lands") because it was an aggrupation of a dozen little (yet largely independent) territories: Kinda (today a part of Östergötland), Tveta, Vista, Vedbo, Tjust, Sevede, Aspeland, Handbörd, Möre, Värend, Finnveden, and Njudung.
-Each "small land" had its own law in the Viking age and early Middle Ages and could declare itself neutral in wars that Sweden was involved in — at least if the King had no army present at the parliamentary debate.
+Each "small land" had its own law in the Viking age and early Middle Ages and could declare itself neutral in wars that Sweden was involved in—at least if the King had no army present at the parliamentary debate.
 Around 1350, during the reign of Magnus Eriksson, the first national law code was introduced in Sweden and the historic provinces lost much of their old autonomy.

 The city of Kalmar is one of the oldest cities of Sweden.
 In the medieval period it was the southernmost and the third largest city in Sweden, when it was a center for export of iron, which, in many cases, was handled by German merchants.
 At that time, Scania and Blekinge were not part of Sweden.

 Småland was the center of several peasant rebellions.
 The most nearly successful was the Dackefejden led by Nils Dacke in 1542 and 1543.
 When officials of king Gustav Vasa were assaulted and murdered, the king sent small expeditions to pacify the area; but all failed.
 Dacke was the virtual ruler of large parts of Småland during that Winter, though much troubled by a blockade of supplies, before finally being defeated by larger forces attacking from both Västergötland and Östergötland.
 He famously defended Kronoberg Castle (now ruined) but was shot while trying to escape to then Danish-ruled Blekinge.

 A portion of Småland called the Kingdom of Crystal is known for its many glassworks and can be traced back to the 18th century.

 During the 17th and 18 Century Småland saw Christian revival break out, leading to an increase of entrepreneurship, church building and the sending out of missionaries all over the world.
 To this day, the people of Småland are affected by this activity.

 In the 19th century, Småland was afflicted by social and economic turbulence and poverty, and it had substantial emigration to North America.
 4,300 Swedish emigrants were recruited to settle in Stamford, Texas, by the family network of the first Swedish emigrant to Texas, Swante M. Swenson, who came from Jönköping.

-The well-known furniture company IKEA was founded in the Småland town of Älmhult.
+The furniture company IKEA was founded in the Småland town of Älmhult.

 Overnight between 8 and 9 January 2005 the province suffered serious damage from the storm Gudrun.